Gertrude Bell: Advisor to Faisal

 The Sharifan solution prevailed, and Faisal was presented to Iraq as the new king.
 The main local candidate for leadership who had opposed the selection of Faisal, Sayyid Talib, was arrested and exiled in April 1921 after being invited to tea with Percy Cox's wife, at Bell's suggestion and with Cox's assent; Bell viewed Talib as a potential rebel if left unchecked.

 Bell served in the Iraq British High Commission advisory group throughout the 1920s and was an integral part of the administration of Iraq in Faisal's first years.
 Upon Faisal's arrival in 1921, Bell advised him on local questions, including matters involving tribal geography, tribal leadership, and local business.
 Faisal was crowned king of Iraq on 23 August 1921.
 Referred to in Iraqi Arabic as "al-Khatun" (a Lady of the Court), Bell was a confidante of Faisal and helped ease his passage into the role.
 Bell played the role of mediator between Faisal's government, British officials, and local notables.
 She took a special interest in public relations: arranging receptions, parties, and meetings; discussing the state of affairs with both the British and Arab elite of Baghdad; and transferring requests and complaints to the government.
 She also suggested designs for both the flag of Iraq and Faisal's personal flag.

 The new Iraqi government had to mediate between the various groups of Iraq: Shias, Sunnis, Kurds, Jews, and Assyrian Christians.
 Keeping these groups content was essential for political balance in Iraq and for British imperial interests.
 An important project for both the British and the new Iraqi government was creating a new identity for these people so that they would identify themselves as one nation.
 One of the main issues that faced Faisal was establishing his legitimacy among the Shia population.
 There was little enthusiasm for Faisal when he landed at the Shia port of Basra.
 Faisal's administration, while reserving certain positions for Shiites as a token, was pan-Arabist and Sunni-dominated, a position that Bell endorsed.
 Sunni elites made it clear that they would consider any reduction of their traditional privileges during Ottoman rule, as compared to the Shiites or Kurds, a betrayal.
-Bell thought that a Shia-dominated government would likely devolve into a theocracy.
+Bell feared that Shia leaders would not respect the ideals of modernism nor secularism if put in positions of power in government, and would move toward a theocracy.
 Bell had difficulty making close relationships with the most important Shia leaders; she wrote that she was "cut off from them because their tenets forbid them to look upon an unveiled woman and my tenets don't permit me to veil."

 Bell did not find working with the new king to be easy; she wrote in one 1921 letter that "You may rely upon one thing — I'll never engage in creating kings again; it's too great a strain."